 What is the Efficiency of a Heat Pump?

-By creating 3 to 4 times the amount of energy it consumes, a heat pump can reduce a property’s heating costs by around two-thirds compared to direct electric heating.
+By delivering 3 to 4 times the consumed electricity, a heat pump can reduce a property’s heating costs by around two-thirds compared to direct electric heating.
 Also efficient with times of electricity consumption, a ground source system is able to run when electricity is at its lowest cost or carbon.

 What determines the efficiency of a heat pump installation?

 The efficiency of a ground source heat pump installation can be influenced or improved by:

 The efficiency of a heat pump is implied by a measurement known as the Coefficient of Performance (CoP).
 This is the ratio between how much energy the heat pump produces and how much electrical energy it consumes.
 The Seasonal Coefficient of Performance (SCoP) is generally used as a year-round and realistic measurement – it’s based on CoP at different conditions and a standardised climate.

 There is no set CoP for heat pumps, as they differ depending on many variables and testing conditions.
 However, when installed correctly, ground source heat pumps tend to achieve a high CoP.
 We expand on CoP and its interpretations of efficiency later on in this page.